-Promoting prostitution is a fourth degree felony, carrying a sentence of up to 18 months in prison.
-If any prostitutes involved in the activities related to the charge are minors, whether or not you know their age, then promoting prostitution will be charged as a third degree felony; you may face up to 5 years in prison.
-With the penalties for promoting prostitution this serious, you have to bring in the most effective legal defense available.
+Promoting prostitution is a fourth-degree felony, carrying a sentence of up to 18 months in prison.
+If any prostitutes involved in the activities related to the charge are minors, whether or not you know their age, then promoting prostitution will be charged as a third-degree felony; you may face up to 5 years in prison.
+With the penalties for this crime are serious, you have to bring in the most effective legal defense available.

 Enticement or solicitation to patronize a prostitute; procurement of a prostitute for another covers several types of conduct and applies penalties according to the specific conduct in your case.